 - Add 1 tbsp white wine to the pan and fry everything until the chicken is cooked through.

-- Add 200 g cooked Japanese short-grain rice with 1 pinch salt and 1 pinch black pepper.
+- Add 200 g cooked Japanese short-grain rice with 1 pinch salt and 1 pinch ground black pepper.

 - Add 3 tbsp tomato ketchup and 1 tsp Worcestershire sauce and mix until evenly distributed.